smenjas/music-notes/music-starter-kit.md

 ## Recording
 You want to record each instrument on a separate track, so you can adjust their volume independently.
-How many instruments you can record at once depends on your equipment.
+Your recording equipment determines how many instruments you can record at once.

 You can record and mix music using a computer, or a multitrack recorder, or both.
 Use a multitrack recorder at a venue, then copy the tracks to a computer